- Swansea (Main)01792 773 773

 We recognise that conveying large estates can be a complicated transaction involving a number of people and interests.

-JCP Rural Practice is familiar with the issues that will be encountered having acted for several large estates for a number of years.
+We are familiar with the issues that will be encountered having acted for several large estates for a number of years and can provide you with the reassurance and assistance you require.

 Historically, landowners have shown legal title to their land by producing their title deeds.
 These deeds effectively show the legal history of the property, sometimes going back many hundreds of years.
 Any rights affecting or benefiting the property are also recorded on these documents.